 Filing Guidelines for Third Parties

-Below is a summary of some of the most important filing requirements.
+Below is a summary of the filing requirements.
 For a full list of rules and complete details, please see the CFO Handbook for Third Parties.

 When you fill out forms please be sure that:

-Please note that filling out these forms is not a replacement for your responsibility to keep auditable bookkeeping practices.
+Please note that filling out these forms is not a replacement for your responsibility to follow auditable bookkeeping practices.

-Third parties must appoint a chief financial officer (CFO) and possibly an auditor before registering with Elections Ontario.
-Your CFO has many legal responsibilities, including to record, report and keep financial information.
+Third parties must appoint a CFO before registering with Elections Ontario.
+A CFO has many legal responsibilities, including to record, report and retain financial information.

-For guidelines about a CFO’s roles and responsibilities, please download our CFO Handbook for Third Parties.
+For guidelines about a CFO’s roles and responsibilities, please see our CFO Handbook for Third Parties.

-Your chief financial officer (CFO) must file the TPAR-1: Third Party Advertising Report and supporting documentation within six months of Election Day.
+Your CFO must also file the TPAR-Final: Third Party Political Advertising Final Report and supporting documentation within six months of Election Day.

-For full details of what is included in TPAR-1, see the CFO Handbook for Third Parties.
+For complete information on TPAR-Interim and TPAR-Final reporting requirements see the CFO Handbook for Third Parties.